wlmccrae/shapeshifters/journals/victoria_pratt.md

 ### Tuesday, 4/25/23
 Worked on adding functionality to update event and delete an event.
 When a user views their hosted events, the event cards have an "Update" button and a "Delete" button.
 Able to delete events now, but the update event modal doesn't work yet.
 The modal comes up but it doesn't actually update the event.

+## Wednesday, 4/26/23
+Decided to hold off on implementing Update Events since it is a stretch goal and not a part of our MVP.
+Fixed console errors.

-### Tuesday, 4/26/23
+### Thursday, 4/27/23
+Merged maps-api branch into main, spend quite a while handling the merge conficts but now the there are maps that display on clicking the "Show Map" button on an event card.
+Worked on unit tests.
+Fixed footer so it doesn't show up in the middle of the page anymore.

-### Friday, 4/25/23
+### Friday, 4/28/23
-Changes to SQL tables to display host name for attending and hosting events, cleaned up code and remo
+Changes to SQL tables to display host name for attending and hosting events, finished our unit tests, cleaned up code and removed unnecessary files.